-Ms. Imes is a member of the Federal Bar Council, the Association of the Bar of the City of New York, and the City Bar’s White Collar Criminal Law Committee.
+Ms. Imes is a member of the Federal Bar Council and the Association of the Bar of the City of New York.
 She was also a member of the Board of the New York Council of Defense Lawyers from 1997 through 1999 and from 2012 through 2014.

 • J.D., cum laude, Northwestern University School of Law, 1982; Articles Editor, Journal of Criminal Law and Criminology